asanchez75/webfm/README.txt

   - The 'Maximum resolution for uploaded images' input functions in the same fashion as the root upload.module.

-  - The 'Date Format' sets the day/month order in the browser listing date field.
+  - The 'Date Format' radio buttons set the day/month order in the browser listing date field.

+  - The 'Display metadata title' checkbox sets the browser to display metadata titles rather than the actual filename if the metadata tile exists.
+Renaming files that use the metadata title must be done via the metadata editor.
+Note that node attachments always display the metadata title if available.

   - 'Default File Permissions' set the file level permissions for files inserted into the database.
 The exception is file uploads that create a version